 You must fill out Modelo 30 to register your obligation to pay Spanish tax as a resident or non-resident for the first time, or to change your details.
-There are English-language guidelines available to help you fill out Form 30 can be found here.
+There are English-language guidelines available to help you fill out Form 30.

 Filing your Spanish tax return

 In the first year of tax residency, everyone has to file a Spanish tax return.
 After the first year, you don’t have to file a Spanish tax return if your income from all sources is less than €8,000 and you have less than €1,600 of bank interest or investment income.
 Furthermore, the same applies if your rental income is less than €1,000 or you earn less than €22,000 as an employee, as your Spanish income tax will have been deducted by your employer.

 To make a Spanish income tax declaration, see Modelo 100.
 You can find information on how to complete and submit your Spanish tax return, information of previous tax returns and payments made.
 You will need your digital identification certificate to access this service.